 The service is currently only available in the United States, but plans to expand internationally in the future.

-It depends on the browser you have the extension installed on.
-These are the steps to remove it from Chrome:
+These are the steps to remove the extension from Chrome:

 Removing the extension from other browsers is done in a similar way, though the exact wording and process may be different.

 Wikibuy was founded as an independent company, and was later purchased by Capital One.
 For a while, it was officially known as “Wikibuy from Capital One,” but its name was changed in October 2020 — presumably to better leverage Capital One’s name recognition and overall positive reputation.

 Once I find something I want to buy online, it becomes a game for me to find it for the lowest possible price.

 Whether that’s using a site like Cashback Monitor to know where I can get the most cash-back, setting deal alerts to aid in saving money, or utilizing a credit card strategy like the Chase Trifecta that’s going to maximize my rewards.

 I enjoy this game.
 It takes time, but saving a few extra bucks puts a smile on my face.

 Others (like my wife) don’t enjoy this game at all.
 They want the simplest and most straightforward method for finding a great deal.

 So if you’re an online shopper looking for a shortcut to finding great deals, this is certainly a simple, effective and easy-to-use option.